 With PCOS, higher levels of insulin in the body increase the production of androgens (male-type hormones) in the ovaries.
 This can affect the function of the ovaries, including ovulation, which may cause periods to stop or become irregular.

 Some studies found that inositol supplements may be effective for regulating menstrual cycles in people with PCOS.
 But further studies are needed.
-Inositol is a vitamin-like substance that is found in many foods (e.g. grains, nuts and fruit) and can be taken as a supplement.
+Inositol is a vitamin-like substance that is found in many foods, for example, grains, nuts and fruit, and can be taken as a supplement.

 Small studies showed that cinnamon (a herb) may improve the way insulin works in the body but there is not enough evidence to support this.

-A few small studies have also explored whether chromium (a mineral found in foods like broccoli, beef, green beans and potatoes) improves the action S of insulin in the body, but more evidence is needed.
-One of the studies found that people needed to take chromium for at least six months to see positive outcomes.
+A few small studies have also explored whether chromium (a mineral found in foods like broccoli, beef, green beans and potatoes) improves the actions of insulin in the body, but more evidence is needed.

-Very small studies have looked at the effects of omega-3 fatty acids in improving insulin sensitivity in people with PCOS, but more research is needed in this area.
+Very small studies have looked at the effects of omega-3 fats in improving insulin sensitivity in people with PCOS, but more research is needed in this area.

 Hair and skin conditions